Afon Alaw

-The estuary of Afon Alaw at low tide, near to Newlands Park, Isle of Anglesey/Sir Ynys Mon, Great Britain.
+The estuary of Afon Alaw at low tide, near to Newlands Park, Isle of Anglesey, Wales.

-The Afon Alaw (River Alaw) is a river on Anglesey (Welsh: Ynys Môn) in Wales which rises near Llanerch-y-medd and flows northwards into the reservoir of Llyn Alaw.
+Afon Alaw (River Alaw) is a river on Anglesey, Wales which rises near Llanerch-y-medd and flows northwards into the reservoir of Llyn Alaw.
 Below the dam it then flows southwestwards to the island's west coast near Llanfachraeth.
 Its lower reaches, west of the A5025 road, are tidal.